Failure Modes of LLMs for Causal Reasoning on Narratives: Experiments with Real World Causal Graphs

-Interestingly, when using extracted graph for performing causal reasoning (\emph{Forward\_Graph} and \emph{Reverse\_Graph}), the performance in both cases seems to be comparable.
-This is likely because when asked to extract the graph from the narrative with the \emph{given} set of nodes, the LLM pays more attention to the entire narrative as opposed to when directly queried on a cause-and-effect pair (where the LLM defaults to its parametric knowledge).
-These results show that even when the LLM constructs a reasonably good causal chain graph in the \emph{Forward} direction, the LLM does not leverage this graph when queried directly about the causal effects in the narrative (even with CoT), further highlighting the advantage of extracting the causal graph directly.
+\paragraph{Explicit Causal Graph Extraction Avoids Shortcuts} Interestingly, when using extracted graph for performing causal reasoning, the performance is very high, both with and without conflicts.
+This is likely because when asked to extract the graph from the narrative, the LLM pays more attention to the entire narrative as opposed to when directly queried on a cause-and-effect pair (where the LLM defaults to its parametric knowledge).
+These results show that even when the LLM constructs a reasonably good causal chain graph, the LLM does not leverage this graph when queried directly about the causal effects in the narrative (even with CoT), further highlighting the advantage of extracting the causal graph directly.